-As of September 19, 2022, we had approximately 25 holders of record of our common stock.
-The actual number of stockholders is greater than this number of record holders and includes stockholders who are beneficial owners but whose shares are held in street name by brokers and other nominees.
+As of March 6, 2023, there were approximately 29 holders of record of our common stock.
+This number does not include stockholders who are beneficial owners, but whose shares are held in street name by brokers and other nominees.
 This number of holders of record also does not include stockholders whose shares may be held in trust by other entities.